jlevy/sidematter-format/README.md

 ## Examples

-Some simple examples:
+Sidematter format is easiest to illustrate by an example.

-Given a primary document `report.md`, the sidematter files would be:
+Given a primary document `report.md`, some possible sidematter files would be:

 ```
 report.md